xpack-dev-tools/arm-none-eabi-gcc-xpack/README-BUILD.md

 $ docker system prune --force
 ```

-To build both the 32/64-bit Windows and GNU/Linux versions, use `--all`; to
-build selectively, use `--linux64 --win64` or `--linux32 --win32` (GNU/Linux
-can be built alone; Windows also requires the GNU/Linux build).

 Since the build takes a while, use `screen` to isolate the build session
 from unexpected events, like a broken
 network connection or a computer entering sleep.